Shopify vs Google Analytics data discrepancies

 tip:

-By using the Littledata app for Google Analytics you will get accurate revenue tracking for your Shopify store.
+By using Littledata's Shopify Google Analytics app you will get accurate revenue tracking for your Shopify store.

 Traffic source